 Rachel also has experience overseas having worked as an adviser to Uganda Law Society (ULS), Uganda Ministry of Health and the Uganda branch of the World Health Organisation on the human rights aspect of the proposed revisions to mental health law.
 While in Uganda Rachel co-founded the Mikwano Children’s Trust, a small English registered charity supporting poor and orphaned Ugandan children.

-Rachel is recognised in the 2020 Legal 500, with the following testimonials:
+Rachel is recognised in the 2021 Legal 500 as a ‘recommended lawyer’, with the following testimonials: